Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Relationship Manager

-Danielle joined the Australian Network on Disability as a Relationship Manager in October 2022.
+Danielle joined the Australian Network on Disability (AND) as a Relationship Manager in October 2022.

 Prior to joining AND, Danielle worked in the Australian Public Service for over 6 years where she developed her skills in leadership, project management and correspondence design.